instituutnederlandsetaal/galahad/server/README.md

 ## jobs
 The process of a tagger tagging a document, which creates a new annotation layer, is called a job.

-## port
-Contains all document readers, converters and mergers for the supported formats in Galahad.

 ## tagset & tagger
 Both relatively simple packages.
 Read out yaml files in a folder and make them available in a singleton-like manner.